ki7dk/truenas-ups/README.md

 ### Configure the Shutdown Policy

-This is the most critical part that tells TrueNAS when to start the shutdown process:
+Unfortunately, TrueNAS lacks granular UPS threshold settings, making it difficult to customize when exactly a shutdown should occur.
+The system will shut down based on fixed internal criteria that cannot be modified through the UI.

+To work around this limitation, this project includes a special "forced shutdown" feature:

 1. In the UPS configuration window, go to the "Shutdown" section

-2. Set the **Battery Level** field to a safe threshold (e.g., 10%)
-   - This tells TrueNAS to shut down once the battery level reaches this percentage

-3. You can also set a **Shutdown Timer** which tells the server to shut down after a specific number of seconds once power is lost

-4. Set the **Shutdown Mode** to `Local` so the TrueNAS server shuts down itself
+2. Set the **Shutdown Mode** to `Local` so the TrueNAS server shuts down itself

-5. Click **Save** to apply your settings
+3. Click **Save** to apply your settings

-TrueNAS will then automatically start the service and monitor your ESP8266 UPS monitor for power loss or low battery signals.
+#### How the Forced Shutdown Works

+To ensure that TrueNAS initiates a shutdown when your battery reaches a critical level:

+1. The ESP8266 continuously monitors the battery voltage

+2. When the voltage drops below `UPS_CRITICAL_VOLTAGE_THRESHOLD` (defined in config.h):
+   - The code automatically forces extreme readings:
+     - Battery level: 0%
+     - Battery voltage: 0.1V
+     - Runtime remaining: 10 seconds
+     - Status: "OB DISCHRG LB" (On Battery, Discharging, Low Battery)

+3. These extreme values trigger TrueNAS to initiate an emergency shutdown regardless of its internal settings

+This approach bypasses TrueNAS's lack of configurable thresholds and ensures your server shuts down safely when your actual battery voltage reaches the level you've defined as critical.

 > Note: TrueNAS unfortunately does not currently have a UPS dashboard for visual monitoring.
 You'll need to use the command-line tools like `upsc` to check the UPS status.